 Section 80c: Income Tax Deduction Rules You Must Know

-Section 80c of the Income Tax Act has a great advantage.
+Section 80c of the Income Tax Act has a significant advantage.
 It allows you to claim tax rebates on investments.
-You can claim a tax deduction of up to ₹150,000.
-This is especially applicable to individuals.
+You can claim a tax deduction of up to ₹150,000 especially applicable to individuals.
 Companies, LLPs, or partnership firms are not eligible for this.

 It is sometimes not easy to calculate individual tax.
 This guide will help you do that.
 Let us check the sub-sections of 80c.